 Enhancing learner engagement

-Well-designed training uses interactive elements like gamification, branching scenarios, and multimedia content to keep learners engaged.
-Engaged learners are more likely to retain information and apply it effectively in their roles.
+Well-designed training uses interactive elements like gamification, branching scenarios, and multimedia content to keep learners engaged, meaning they're more likely to retain information and apply it effectively in their roles.

 Ensuring accessibility and inclusivity